 If the target NG-RAN node does not admit at least one PDU session resource, or a failure occurs during the Handover Preparation, the target NG-RAN node shall send the HANDOVER PREPARATION FAILURE message to the source NG-RAN node.
 The message shall contain the Cause IE with an appropriate value.

-If the Conditional Handover Information IE is contained in the HANDOVER REQUEST message and the target NG-RAN node rejects the handover or a failure occurs during the Handover Preparation, the target NG-RAN node shall include the Requested Target Cell ID IE in the HANDOVER PREPARATION FAILURE message.
+If the Conditional Handover Information Request IE is contained in the HANDOVER REQUEST message and the target NG-RAN node rejects the handover or a failure occurs during the Handover Preparation, the target NG-RAN node shall include the Requested Target Cell ID IE in the HANDOVER PREPARATION FAILURE message.

 Interactions with Handover Cancel procedure: